farnooshkareemi/Bayesian-Community-Detection-In-Assortative-Stochastic-Block-Models/README.md

-**Bayesian Community Detection in Assortative Stochastic Block Models** This project implements a Bayesian approach to community detection in networks using Gibbs sampling applied to the Stochastic Block Model (SBM) framework.
-It introduces an assortative constraint that enforces stronger within-community connections, improving clustering accuracy and robustness.
+**Bayesian Community Detection in Assortative Stochastic Block Models**

+Bayesian community detection in networks using Gibbs sampling under an assortative Stochastic Block Model to enhance clustering accuracy and robustness.

 📘**Overview**